containers/podman-desktop/website/docs/extensions/write/onboarding-workflow.md

 **Note:** the last workflow step should have `completed` state.

-Based on the **state**, Podman Desktop may show some default objects.
+Based on the **state**, Podman Desktop might show some default objects.

 When a step with a failed state is encountered, Podman Desktop displays a `Retry` button, allowing the user to restart the workflow.